Between Daydreams: Tracking my algorithm-driven consumption

 I expected that the algorithm-driven consumption would be less meaningful to me or be less credible, but I did not find this to be true.

 I’d love for you to join the conversation!
-If you’re interested in exploring how our digital lives are shaping us, you might really enjoy my Substack, Between Daydreams.
+If you’re interested in exploring how our digital lives are shaping us, you might enjoy my Substack, Between Daydreams.
 And if you’re interested in sharing your own “consumption list” or an essay on a related topic, I’d love to feature your work - please reach out!

 –Eva

-Eva Sachar
+About Eva Sachar

 Previous